Favero ASSIOMA Review – Longterm Report

 DURABILITY

-Ultimately someone needs to use a pair until they break and then tell us how long it took, doing what kind of cycling.
+Ultimately, someone needs to use a pair until they break and then tell us how long it took and what kind of cycling it was.
 That will take a LONG time.

-The pedals certainly DO NOT seem flimsy and seem more robust than the bePRO model that I have been using for over 2 years and which is still going strong.
+The pedals certainly DO NOT seem flimsy and more robust than the bePRO model I have been using for over 2 years, which is still going strong.

-After 200 or 300 or 400 hours of use and loading into cars and vans and dropping against walls and hanging on bike/transition racks then I can only speculate what the ASSIOMA’s condition will be – I don’t know yet.
+After 200 or 300 or 400 hours of use, loading into cars and vans, dropping against walls, and hanging on bike/transition racks, I can only speculate what the ASSIOMA’s condition will be – I don’t know yet.
 Look at the condition of your regular pedals now – likely not a pretty sight.
 The ASSIOMAs will have to handle that same level of inevitable long-term wear from even the most careful of us.

 OTHER TIDBITS for the Favero ASSIOMA Review

-• Elliptical chainrings/ovals/Q-rings affect power readings by 2-4% (Source: Favero).
-If accuracy is your thing (as opposed to consistency) then this makes the ASSIOMA fairly INaccurate
+- Elliptical chainrings/ovals/Q-rings affect power readings by 2-4% (Source: Favero).
+If accuracy is your thing (as opposed to consistency), then this makes the ASSIOMA somewhat INaccurate.

 Favero Assioma POWER ACCURACY

-I am going to completely update this section in September as I pull together various combinations of ride types for power data comparisons.
-I already have some comparisons with products that are under NDA (exciting!).
+I will update this section in September as I pull together various combinations of ride types for power data comparisons.
+I already have some comparisons with products under NDA (exciting!).

 My findings so far are that: they look accurate